NIST-NEON-DSE/nist-neon-dse.github.io/index.md

 Anyone is welcome to participate.
 Work as teams or individuals. **[Sign up](register)**.

-The competition is open.
-The deadline for submissions is December 15th, 2017.
+The competition is now closed.
+We will be running a new round on Summer 2018!

 ## Data